Location: South Asia

 - Rabies (usually only for long-term stays, or for those spending time in isolated areas or coming into contact with animals)

-- Standard vaccinations (ie those commonly used in the developed world such as diphtheria, measles, mumps, polio, rubella, tuberculosis and tetanus).
+- Standard vaccinations (ie those commonly used in the developed world, such as diphtheria, measles, mumps, polio, rubella, tuberculosis and tetanus)

-Malaria risk: high
+Malaria risk: none

 Yellow fever presence: no

-Dengue fever prevalence: sporadic cases
+Dengue fever prevalence: frequent cases

 Rabies prevalence: high risk